-- Detailed design of the Mountain Bike track has been completed and the construction has commenced with approximately 11 kilometres of trails including an additional 2.5 kilometres of walking and shared use trails to be provided.
-Work is scheduled to be completed by August 2021 - Completion of the Playground design and tenders for construction awarded. - The Pump Cycle track concept design has been completed and review of environmental factors approvals are being sourced. - The Mountain Bike skills park for now has a completed concept design. - A Vegetation Management Plan is completed with work commencing on site this financial year.
+- · Detailed design of the Mountain Bike track has been completed and the construction has commenced with approximately 11 kilometres of trails including an additional 2.5 kilometres of walking and shared use trails to be provided.
+Work is scheduled to be completed by August - Completion of the Playground design and tenders for construction awarded. - completed and review of environmental factors approvals are being sourced. - · The Mountain Bike skills park for now has a completed concept design. - · A Vegetation Management Plan is completed with work commencing on site this financial year.